©2015 Green Building Advisor. From The Taunton Press, Inc., publisher of Fine Homebuilding Magazine.

 Most cold-climate homes have wall sheathing that gains moisture every winter.
 Usually, however, the wall sheathing doesn’t rot, because:

-Building components can survive occasional wetting, as long as the drying potential exceeds the wetting.
+Building components can survive occasional wetting, as long as the rate of drying exceeds the rate of wetting.
 If, on an annual basis, the wall dries more than it gets wet, it will probably be okay.

 Probably — but not necessarily.
 In many areas of the U.S., OSB-sheathed walls have failed at an alarming rate.
 A combination of factors — poorly installed WRBs, air leaks through drywall, and the use of claddings (like stucco) that dry very slowly — have caused the OSB on thousands of homes to turn to oatmeal.